VincentLiu3/vincentliu3.github.io/content/authors/admin/_index.md

 ## About Me

-I am a machine learning researcher at RBC Borealis.
-Previously, I was an instructor at the University of British Columbia, where I taught data science.
+I'm a machine learning researcher at [RBC Borealis](https://rbcborealis.com/).
+Previously, I was an instructor for the Master of Data Science program at the University of British Columbia.
 I completed my PhD in Computing Science at the University of Alberta, advised by Professor [Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
 My primary research focuses on offline reinforcement learning, and I am broadly interested in applying machine learning and reinforcement learning to solve real-world decision-making problems.